WillEccles/cpp-seminar/Weeks-9-and-10/README.md

 string words[] = {"this", "is", "cool"};

 // let's print everything in the loop
-// make a `for` loop that goes from 0 to the length of the array minus 1. for (int i = 0; i < 3; i++) {
+// make a 'for' loop that goes from 0 to the length of the array minus 1. for (int i = 0; i < 3; i++) {
 	cout << words[i] << endl;
 }